MaikMichel/dbFlux/README.md

 - Runs additionaly with dbFlow and XCL configurations
 - Create a project specific folder structure
 - Automatic call snippet on new files
+- Split or join files, when content is seperated "-- File: "

 #### Demo - Compiling PL/SQL Package
 ![Compile PL/SQL Demo](images/screen-rec-vscode-compile-plsql.gif)